parasmakkar34/NukePublic/README.md

 ## [RGB2HSP.nk](/RGB2HSP.nk)
 This is a node that can convert RGB into HSP and vice versa.
-HSP is a colorspace that work much like HSV and HSL with the exception that the luminance is visually percived brightness.
+HSP is a colorspace created by [Darel Rex Finley](http://alienryderflex.com/hsp.html), that work much like HSV and HSL with the exception that the luminance is visually percived brightness.
 And since nuke's HSL and HSV implementations are flawed it makes even more sense to use this =)